-Donald Trump is a lot like a cult leader, not so different from Jim Jones.
+Donald Trump is essentially a cult leader, not so different from Jim Jones.
 No matter what he does, his devotees will follow him.
 The more he is criticized by “outsiders” and shown to be a megalomaniac, the stronger the the devotion of his followers grows.

 From a systems theory perspective, the positing of the “subject supposed to know” reveals an attempt to dissolve the paradox of the system that is the difference between system and environment.
 This paradox leads one to ask, How can a system form itself by drawing a distinction between itself and its environment?
 To do draw a distinction, the system must already be a system, right?
 There must already be a system/environment difference–if the system is to draw a distinction, or do anything else–right?

-But the distinction itself remains on the the unindicated side of the distinction.
-Luhmann writes that Spencer Brown’s first injunction, “Draw a distinction!” conceals a paradox
+But the distinction itself remains on the unindicated side of the distinction.
+Luhmann writes that George Spencer Brown’s first injunction, “Draw a distinction!” conceals a paradox

 due to the fact that the distinction must be and is drawn merely in order to distinguish one side.
 Thus every distinction contains two components: indication and distinction.
 The distinction contains itself, but apparently in a very specific form–namely, as the distinction between distinction and indication.
 (Introduction to Systems Theory, 60-61).

 What is this “distinction between distinction and indication”?
-For Spencer-Brown it is a re-entry of the distinction into the distinction.
-Yet, the “first distinction” and the re-entry happen simultaneously.
+For Spencer Brown it is a re-entry of the distinction into the distinction.
+Yet, the “first distinction” and the re-entry happen simultaneously (the temporal distinction of before/after doesn’t apply).
 The distinction is immediately reproduced.
 How do we dissolve this paradox?

 the re-entry of the form into the form–or of the distinction into the distinction, or the difference between system and environment into the system–should be understood as referring to the same thing twice.
 The distinction re-enters the distinguished.
 This constitutes re-entry.
 Is the distinction now the same distinction it was before?
 Is that which existed before still there?
 Or does the first distinction disappear and thus become the second one.
 The answer is that we might well suspect that we are dealing with a paradox here, and that means that the distinction that re-enters itself is the same and, at the same time, not the same.
-(Intro 6o)
+(Introduction to Systems Theory, 60)

 How can we dissolve this paradox?
 Luhmann argues that the paradox can be dissolved with the help of “the distinction between external and internal observation” (61).
 In other words, we move to another level, or we shift to an outside perspective.
 As Luhmann writes,